smnorris/bcfishpass/README.md

 Note that `cdo` is required for processing NetCDF discharge files, but this tool is not included in the conda environment.
 Install `cdo` separately (either [from source](https://code.mpimet.mpg.de/projects/cdo/wiki/Cdo#Download-Compile-Install) or via [homebrew](https://formulae.brew.sh/formula/cdo)).

-If the database you are working with does not already exist, create it and create the required schema:
+If the database you are working with does not already exist, create it:

-    psql -c "CREATE DATABASE bcfishpass" postgres
-    psql -c "CREATE SCHEMA bcfishpass" bcfishpass
+    createdb bcfishpass

+All scripts presume that the `DATABASE_URL` environment variable points to your database.
+For example:

+    export DATABASE_URL=postgresql://postgres@localhost:5432/bcfishpass

 Once the database is created, load requirements `fwapg` and `bcfishobs` as per instructions in the respective projects.